centre-for-virus-research/CVR-Course-2026/docs/Login.md

 * You will then be presented with a black terminal screen with a password prompt
 * **Enter your password**
   * **Note that this is NOT the Windows machine password** - please see the login details handed out to you individually in the session
-  * **IMPROTANT** - on Linux when you enter the password, you do not see any characters appearing on screen, you should fully enter the password and press the Enter/Return key
+  * **IMPROTANT** - on Linux when you enter the password, you do not see any characters appearing on screen, you should fully enter the password and finally press the Enter/Return key
   * Also, remeber that the password is **case sensitive**
 * You should now be logged in to the server and ready to start the Linux tutorial